 This was another highly contentions debate on which everyone had his own viewpoint – that was, what to do with Franco’s government in Spain which also raised the question of what should now happen in Yugoslavia.
 In short, Stalin wanted Franco out, while Truman was mostly in favor of just having the Big Three’s Foreign Secretaries come up with a plan.
 On the Yugoslavian front, both Truman and Churchill wanted free elections to take place while Stalin supported Tito’s dictatorship.

 Finally, Churchill and Stalin began to argue over whether the Prime Minister’s jabs at the Soviets over Tito were “complaints” or “accusations.”

 A fed up Harry S. Truman, the normally humble Midwestern man, had reached boiling point: “I am here to discuss world affairs with Soviet and Great Britain governments…I’m not here to sit as a court!
 That is the work of San Francisco (the newly established United Nations).
 I want to discuss matters on which the three governments can come to agreement!”

-Utterly annoyed and completely exhausted, Truman finally yielded to the stalemate and called the third session to an end.
-Only 3 of 17 days into the Conference and it was already clear that the wartime spirit of cooperation was fading dramatically fast.
+After briefly discussing the remaining items on the agenda in circles, Truman finally yielded to the stalemate and called the third session to an end at 4:50 PM.
+Only the third of 17 days into the Conference and it was already clear that the wartime spirit of cooperation was fading dramatically fast.

 What’s interesting to understand about the Potsdam Conference by this point is that the Big Three began facing their differences for the first time.
 During their previous meetings at Tehran and Yalta, which took place while they were still relying on each other to defeat Nazi Germany and liberate Hitler’s Europe, they had been able to make grand statements about the future of Germany and Europe while postponing or delegating issues on which they disagreed.
 Now at Potsdam, that was no longer necessary or possible.